 Ephesus, Smyrna, Pergamos, Thyatira, Sardis, Philadelphia, and Laodicea were literal churches that existed in Asia Minor (modern Turkey) during the first century A.D.
 Named for their geographical locations, the churches were strategically located along a major Roman road.

-- Ephesus, the gateway to Asia Minor, was located at a major harbor on the Aegean Sea and housed one of the Seven Wonders of the Ancient World (a temple to Artemis).
+1. Ephesus, the loveless church, was located at a major harbor on the Aegean Sea and housed one of the seven wonders of the ancient world (a temple to Artemis).
 Founded by Paul, this was the most prominent church in Asia Minor.

 Nothing remains of these churches today.
 Persecution has been an ongoing threat to Christianity in Asia Minor, particularly since Constantinople fell to the Ottomans in 1453.
 Estimates place the current number of Christians at about two percent of Turkey’s population.1